OSInside/kiwi/README.md

 ## Supported Distributions

-This version of KIWI is targeted to build appliances for distributions which are equal or newer compared to the following list:
+The next generation KIWI can build appliances for distributions which are equal or newer compared to the following list:

 * SUSE Linux Enterprise 12